-Berkeley Law is accepting applications for the 2020 Salzburg Lloyd N. Cutler Fellows Program in International Law.
-Up to four 2L, 3L, and LLM students will be selected to participate in this program in Washington, DC from February 20-22, 2020.
-The Salzburg Cutler Fellows Program brings together approximately fifty of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
-The two-day program examines the most critical issues shaping today’s international law agenda and creates a network of lawyers interested in careers in international practice and public service.
+Berkeley Law is accepting applications for the 2021 Salzburg Lloyd N. Cutler Fellows Program in International Law.
+Up to four 2L, 3L, and LL.M. students will be selected to participate in this program, which this year will be held virtually from March 11-27, 2021.
+The Salzburg Cutler Fellows Program brings together approximately 50 of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
+It examines the most critical issues shaping today’s international law agenda and creates a network of lawyers interested in careers in international practice and public service.

-The schedule for the event is as follows:
+- The tentative schedule for the event is as follows:

-Eligibility: The program is open to 2L, 3L, and LLM students only.
+Eligibility: The program is open to 2Ls and 3Ls.
+According to the Program’s specifications, eligibility can also be extended “on a highly exceptional basis” to LLM students.
+However, the Program further specifies that “in no case may a school send more than one LLM.”
 Students with expertise or experience in international law are encouraged to apply.
 A maximum of four students will be accepted.

-Application process: Please submit the four following documents in one PDF to Assistant Dean Terrence Galligan (firstname.lastname@example.org) by November 8, 2019:
+Application process: Please submit the following four documents combined in one PDF to Toni Mendicino (email@example.com) by Monday, January 4, 2021:

-- Cover letter explaining your background and interest in the Cutler Program
+- Cover letter (addressed to Prof. Laurel Fletcher) explaining your background and interest in the Cutler Program

 - Unofficial transcript

 - Resume or CV

 - One-page abstract describing the research topic/paper you would present during the breakout sessions of the Cutler Seminar.
 If you are writing the paper under the supervision of a Berkeley Law faculty member, please identify that person in the abstract.

 - Abstracts should outline an issue or question in international law that will be developed into a research paper, journal note, or other publication.